Catsuko/Morph/README.md

 # Morph

-Morph is a library that aims to simplify tweening in Unity.
+Morph is a package that aims to simplify tweening in Unity.
 It uses semantic method chaining to create easy-to-understand animations that look great.

 ## Installation